swalker-888/google-indexing-api-bulk/README.md

 Once you have access to Indexing API you'll be able to download a public/private key pair JSON file, this contains all of your credentials and should be saved as "service_account.json".

+Add the URLs to the urls.txt file that you need to be crawled/indexed.

 ## Verify site ownership in Search Console to submit URLs for indexing
 In this step, you'll verify that you have control over your web property.